IN THIS ARTICLE

 The full list of output files is available here: Outputs.

-The highest number of images that can be processed with Pix4Dmatic will depend on the used hardware.
+The highest number of images that can be processed with PIX4Dmatic will depend on the processing hardware.
 Theoretically, the algorithms will scale to any number of images.
-In practice, we were able to run datasets of 10'000+ images on the Pix4Dmatic Recommended Hardware without issues, which shows there is more potential.
-Get a trial of Pix4Dmatic and try with your large datasets to help us find the limit.
-If you encounter any issues contact our support team to further investigate.
+In practice, we were able to run datasets of 10'000+ images on the PIX4Dmatic Recommended Hardware without issues, which shows there is more potential.
+Get a trial of PIX4Dmatic and try with your large datasets to help us find the limit.
+If you encounter any issues, please contact our support team to investigate further.

-For more information about the supported cameras: Which cameras are supported in Pix4Dmatic.
+For more information about the supported cameras, please see: Which cameras are supported in PIX4Dmatic.

-For cameras that are not currently supported, add a comment on the Pix4D community.
-The Pix4D team is monitoring the requests and updates the Community regularly.
+For cameras that are not currently supported, please add a comment to the Pix4D community.
+The Pix4D team regularly monitors the requests and updates the Community.

 When using GCPs, a wide range of horizontal and vertical coordinate systems can be selected in the GCP module by either using their names or the EPSG codes.

 More in the How to work with coordinate systems in PIX4Dmatic article.

 PIX4Dmatic also includes support for horizontal grid corrections and several geoid models.